hanlinchentw/han/README.md

 <br>

 **[Food delivery optimization](https://www.dropbox.com/s/mwvozbgq6snpt68/Optimize%20the%20Path%20of%20Food%20Delivery.pdf?dl=0)** <br>
-Applying optimization techniques, such as the Monte Carlo and Genetic algorithms, to determine the most effective route and optimize the delivery man's time and fee. <br>
+Applied optimization techniques, such as the Monte Carlo and Genetic algorithms, to determine the most effective route and optimize the delivery man's time and fee. <br>
 > MATLAB

 <br>